 Aryan Khan to stay in NCB custody till October 7 in drugs case, says court

-Counsel of the anti-narcotic agency said that they needed custody of the accused to investigate ‘international transactions’ related to the case.
+Counsel for the anti-narcotic agency said that it needed custody of the son of actor Shah Rukh Khan to probe ‘international transactions’ related to the case.

-A magistrate court in Mumbai on Monday ordered that Aryan Khan, son of actor Shah Rukh Khan would remain in the custody of the Narcotics Control Bureau till October 7 in a drug-related case, reported Bar and Bench.
+A magistrate’s court in Mumbai on Monday ordered that Aryan Khan, son of actor Shah Rukh Khan will remain in the custody of the Narcotics Control Bureau till October 7 in a drug-related case, reported Bar and Bench.

-The Narcotics Control Bureau had on Sunday morning detained Aryan Khan and seven others after it raided a party on a cruise ship off the coast of Mumbai and seized drugs found on board.
-Later on Sunday evening, Aryan Khan and two others, Munmun Dhamecha and Arbaaz Merchant, were arrested.
+The Narcotics Control Bureau had on Sunday morning detained Aryan Khan and seven others after it raided a party on a cruise ship off the coast of Mumbai and seized drugs on board.
+On Sunday evening, Aryan Khan and two others, Munmun Dhamecha and Arbaaz Merchant, were arrested.

-In Monday’s hearing, Additional Chief Metropolitan Magistrate RM Nerlikar argued that all the offences under the Narcotic Drugs and Psychotropic Substances Act are non-bailable.
-The accused have been charged under various sections of the Act.
+At Monday’s hearing, Additional Chief Metropolitan Magistrate RM Nerlikar said that all the offences under the Narcotic Drugs and Psychotropic Substances Act, under which the accused have been charged, are non-bailable.

 “Therefore question of bailable or non-bailable do not arise,” the judge said, according to Live Law.
 “I am of the view that investigation is of prime importance.
 Considering this aspect, the presence of the accused with NCB [Narcotics Control Bureau] is necessary.”

 Additional Solicitor General Anil Singh, representing the Narcotics Control Bureau, sought custody of Aryan Khan till October 11, according to Live Law.
-He said that the accused had to be confronted and that alleged “international transactions” related to the case needed investigation.
+He said that the accused had to be confronted and that alleged “international transactions” related to the case needed to be investigated.

 “There is incriminating material found through WhatsApp chats with drug peddlers,” the additional solicitor general said, according to Bar and Bench.
 “Raids are going on now.
 Shocking incriminating material in WhatsApp shows international drug trafficking.”